How Volunteers in Lesvos Ended Up in the Middle of an EU-Turkey Migration Tug-of-War

 If Turkey gains visa liberalization, it could spur a wave of mass migration to the Schengen Area, the name of the bloc of 26 countries inside which citizens can travel freely, from Turkey's population of 75 million.
 Europe has two options: Grant Turkey visa liberalization and receive an unknown amount of Turkish migrants to EU countries, or continue to stall until Turkey realizes it will not receive visa liberalization and reopens the Aegean route to Greece.

-At least of the European dissatisfaction with how the refugee crisis has been handled is spurred by the lack of registration checks, which caused an inflow of economic migrants from North African countries like Morocco and Algeria rather than Syria.
+Some European dissatisfaction with how the refugee crisis has been handled is spurred by the lack of registration checks, which caused an inflow of economic migrants from North African countries like Morocco and Algeria rather than Syria.
 In January, the vice president to the European Commission said that 60 percent of the people coming into Europe were economic migrants, not refugees.

-"The EU's laissez faire open border policy was part of a long list of administrative blunders in dealing with the migration crisis," said Amed Khan, a longtime aide to Bill Clinton, during a phone conversation.
+"The EU's laissez-faire open border policy was part of a long list of administrative blunders in dealing with the migration crisis," said Amed Khan, a longtime aide to Bill Clinton, during a phone conversation.
 "And whoever could make it out fastest got into Europe, which was often single men instead of the women and children that really needed protection.
 The consequence is incidents like Cologne, in which almost all the perpetrators were from North Africa and would not have been let into Europe if there were proper registration checks in place."

 Khan is referring to the harassment and assaults carried out by large groups of young men against women in Cologne, Germany on New Year's Day.
 Police in Cologne reported that the majority of the suspects arrested were of Algerian, Tunisian, or Moroccan descent.
 Incidents like that provide easy fodder for Europe's many burgeoning right-wing anti-migrant movements.